janko/janko.io/_posts/2016-11-07-better-file-uploads-with-shrine-metadata.md

 storages like filesystem and Amazon S3 won't use this, but many other storage services extract file metadata during uploading.

-For example, when you're uploading images to Cloudinary, shrine-cloudinary will [automatically update][cloudinary metadata] "size", "mime_type", "width" and "height" metadata values.
+For example, when you're uploading images to Cloudinary, [shrine-cloudinary] will [automatically update][cloudinary metadata] `size`, `mime_type`, `width` and `height` metadata values.
 This is especially useful if you're processing the image on upload with Cloudinary, because then the metadata that Shrine extracted won't match the uploaded file, since those were extracted before the upload.

 ```rb
 uploaded_file = cloudinary_uploader.upload(image, upload_options: {